BlueN/mpiwifi/README.markdown

 ##MPI Wi-Fi##

-MPI Wi-Fi is a useful tool on Android to help students connecting Wi-Fi on MPI (Macao Polytechnic Institue).
+MPI Wi-Fi is a useful tool on Android to help students connecting Wi-Fi on Macao Polytechnic Institue.

 ---